ChrisAkridge/IronArc/Documentation/Specification.md

 ### Hardware Memory Mapping

 Hardware devices can map memory into the VM's memory space.
-All hardware memory is mapped into Plane 1.
+All hardware memory is mapped into the context with the ID of 1 (henceforth, context 1).
 Each instance of a hardware device can map memory only once.

-Hardware devices can directly call a function in the implementation to map memory into Plane 1.
-When called, the function creates a buffer of the requested size, places it into Plane 1, and returns the starting real address of the newly mapped memory, along with a pointer/reference to the buffer, so the hardware device can directly read and write to its memory.
-Another implementation function can be used to free mapped memory and remove it from Plane 1.
+Hardware devices can directly call a function in the implementation to map memory into context 1.
+When called, the function creates a buffer of the requested size, places it into context 1 after any other allocated memory, and returns the starting real address of the newly mapped memory, along with a pointer to the buffer, so the hardware device can directly read and write to its memory.
+Another implementation function can be used to free mapped memory and remove it from context 1.

-Hardware device memory is mapped contiguously into Plane 1, such that new memory is allocated immediately after the last.
-Freeing mapped memory does cause gaps in Plane 1, but I don't think we'll need compaction here.
+Hardware device memory is mapped contiguously into context 1, such that new memory is allocated immediately after the last.
+Freeing mapped memory does cause gaps in context 1, but I don't think we'll need compaction here.

 The hardware calls `void hwcall System::GetHardwareDeviceDescription(ptr destination)` and `void hwcall System::GetAllHardwareDeviceDescriptions(ptr destination)` can be used by an IronArc program to find out what hardware devices are on the system and where their memory, if any, is mapped.
 A single device description looks like the following structure, with each field stored sequentially: